GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 and are available for developers via the ``gmt_resources.h`` include file.

 The C/C++ API is deliberately kept small to make it easy to use.
-Table [tbl:API] gives a list of all the functions and their purpose.
+Next table gives a list of all the functions and their purpose.

 .. _tbl-API: